MicrosoftDocs/Advertising-docs/BingAds/hotel-service/manage-hotel-campaigns.md

 ## Batch processing

 To send multiple requests in a single HTTP request, use the /$batch template.
-You may send a maximum of 500 requests in a single HTTP POST.
+You may send a maximum of 500 requests in a single batch request.

 > [!NOTE]
-> Batch processing is supported only for hotel updates such as pricing changes.
+> Batch processing is supported only for hotel updates such as price changes.

 ### The request